 For feature films, Flannery served as Theatrical Lighting Design consultant to Bob Zemeckis and Peter Bogdanovich on several projects including ‘Forrest Gump’, ‘Death Becomes Her’ and ‘Noises Off’.

 The LAOOC contracted Flannery as a conceptualist working directly with David Wolper and Tommy Walker on the Closing Ceremonies of the Los Angeles 1984 Summer Olympics.
-Once the ceremonies were conceived the LAOOC contracted Flannery to direct and his firm to supervise the special effects and special lighting of the Closing Ceremonies.
+Once the ceremonies were conceived the LAOOC contracted Flannery to direct the closing ceremonies celebration segment and produce the special effects and special lighting.
 This included designing the infamous spaceship and alien.

 Flannery was lighting designer for the Hollywood Bowl Summer 1992 season.